Therapeutic Boundaries - What are they and why do we need them in therapy?

 • Consistency and predictability: Maintaining the same time, day, and start and finish times can help create a sense of safety for clients and build trust in their relationship with their therapist.
 It can also be healing for those who grew up in chaotic environments, moved around a lot, or didn't know what to expect from their environment.

-• Power: The therapeutic relationship has an imbalance of power because of the therapist's authority.
-The therapist has access to private information, they hold specialized knowledge, and they influence decisions.
+• Power: The therapeutic relationship is imbalanced because of the therapist's authority.
+Therapists can access private information, hold specialized knowledge, and influence decisions.
 The boundaries help protect against abuses of power because they define the expected and accepted psychological and social distance between the therapist and the client.
-Boundaries can empower clients to take more responsibility for their lives and become creators of how their life looks and feels.
+Boundaries can empower clients to take more responsibility for their lives and become creators of how they look and feel.

 • Protects against dependency: a lot of people are fearful of going to therapy because they don't want to become dependent on the therapist.
 Co-dependency results from no boundaries or a lack of consequences when boundaries are crossed.
 These boundaries are meant to model what boundaries look like in healthy relationships.
 The fact that the therapist is not always available and there is a limit on the care that is offered does not mean they don't care - it's likely the opposite (it's because they do care!), and that's because a big part of the work is learning how to emotionally regulate ourselves, to resource outside the therapy, to practice being with the uncomfortable stuff, and to give ourselves a chance to apply what we are learning in therapy - to name just a few examples.
 Consequences may seem harsh, but they help you become an active agent toward better health.